nextguys/lively-next-relaunch/explanation/projects.md

 > 💡 **Tip**
 >
-> Coming from previous versions of lively, you might wonder why we do not prominently talk about working with [snapshots (exemplary: chapter 5.2 of "Evolving Tools in a Collaborative Self-supporting Development Environment".
+> Coming from other versions of `lively`, you might wonder why we do not prominently talk about working with [snapshots (exemplary: chapter 5.2 of "Evolving Tools in a Collaborative Self-supporting Development Environment".
 Jens Lincke, 2014.)](https://publishup.uni-potsdam.de/opus4-ubp/frontdoor/index/index/docId/9092).
 While snapshots are in principal available in `lively.next`, there are some unsolved problems with them that makes seamless collaboration still hard.
 We thus recommend the file-driven approach `lively.project` enables for now, while still acknowledging the potential that lies in the use of snapshot-driven approaches.
 Snapshots are called "playgrounds" inside of `lively.next`.
 You can start using them on the landing page.
 You might also encounter references to "worlds" throughout the code, the old name for `lively.next` playgrounds.

-Lively projects takes care of saving your works, sharing your progress with contributors, sync changes made by contributors to your system, and also comes with some quality of life features such as easy deployment of applications to GitHub pages.
+`lively.next` projects takes care of saving your works, sharing your progress with contributors, sync changes made by contributors to your system, and also comes with some quality of life features such as easy deployment of applications to GitHub pages.

 ### Prerequisites